-Olivier-nominated duo, Jonty Stephens and Ian Ashpitel bring sunshine to The Lowry this Christmas with An Evening of Eric and Ern.
+Olivier-nominated duo, Jonty Stephens and Ian Ashpitel bring sunshine to The Lowry with An Evening of Eric and Ern.
 Quays Life finds out what it takes to re-create the greatest comedy double-act of all time, Morecambe and Wise.

 Anyone who watched TV in the 1970s and early 80s will no doubt remember the familiar jingle: ‘Here they are now, Morecambe and Wise’.
 In an era before TV on demand, whole families would gather to watch their comedy sketch show.
 And during the 1970s, The Morecambe and Wise Christmas specials drew in audience numbers today’s TV programmers can only dream of, with viewing figures as high as 28 million.
 Those born later may still be familiar with their comedy through numerous repeats, because almost 35 years after the comedy duo last performed together, the late Eric Morecambe and Ernie Wise are still considered by many to be Britain’s greatest comedy double act.

 It is a tough mantle for anyone to take on, but this Christmas at The Lowry, Jonty Stephens and Ian Aspitel invite us to re-live some of Morecambe and Wise’s best comedy moments in An Evening of Eric and Ern at Christmas.

 “We were very nervous to begin with, taking on the might of Morecambe and Wise,” Jonty admits.
 “Eric is my hero and it is a wonderful thrill for me to be allowed to portray him.
 Sometimes people say tribute, it’s more than that – we like the word homage because it’s a celebration of their work.
 It’s not a quick five minutes of me going, ‘Waahay,’ and wiggling my glasses, or Ian flashing his hairy legs – it’s more than that”.